mshanken/impactseminar/README.md

 Static Page Website

-Make sure to have a Web folder & CNAME
+Make sure to have CNAME